 Solution: Speed up your site’s loading time.
 You’ll want to make sure your main pages load in under 4 seconds.
 If you’re not sure where to start and would like to learn how to speed up your WordPress site, check out our Speed Optimization Course or Speed Optimization services.

 While some of these mistakes are minor and will only take you 5 minutes to fix – such as adding your location, photo and clear statement of who you are and what you do.
-Other mistakes are more complex and require time, effort and knowledge to solve.
-Things like image and site speed optimization, figuring out the user flow and implementing strategic CTAs, learning Google Analytics and getting better at analyzing your site traffic, conversion rates, and many more.
+Other mistakes are more complex and require time, effort and knowledge to solve, such as – image sizing, site speed optimization, figuring out the user flow and implementing strategic CTAs, learning Google Analytics, getting better at analyzing your site traffic, conversion rates, and many more.

 Remember, your website is your online office.
-Or gallery, or shop.
-When a potential customer walks in, you want them to feel excited, welcome and guided to get what they came for.
+When a potential customer walks in, you want them to feel excited, welcomed and guided to get what they came for.
 Right?